jonmumm/actor-kit/README.md

 ### `ActorKitStateMachine`

 Type definition for an Actor Kit state machine, extending XState's `StateMachine` type.
+Requires public and private context types to be defined.

+### `ClientEventFrom<TMachine>`

+Utility type to extract client events from an Actor Kit state machine.

 ## 🔒 Public and Private Data